Average Weather at Huntingburg Airport Indiana, United States

 Huntingburg Airport experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.0 months, from May 22 to September 20, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
 The muggiest day of the year is July 24, with muggy conditions 67% of the time.

 The least muggy day of the year is February 8, when muggy conditions are essentially unheard of.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed at Huntingburg Airport experiences mild seasonal variation over the course of the year.
+The average hourly wind speed at Huntingburg Airport experiences significant seasonal variation over the course of the year.

 Average Wind Speed

 The predominant average hourly wind direction at Huntingburg Airport varies throughout the year.